Common Questions About Stimulus Payment Problems, Answered

 Grace Allison, the director of the New Mexico Legal Aid Low Income Taxpayer Clinic, told TIME that one of her clients — a low-income woman who supports her granddaughter — had opted for a refund anticipation loan on her 2018 taxes.
 “Fast forward to 2020.
 The IRS website tells her that her refund has been sent to an account that she does not recognize,” Allison wrote in an April 21 email.
 “With a little sleuthing, I figure out it is the temporary account set up on behalf of the tax preparation company for the 2018 tax season.”
 She said the company is returning the payment to the IRS and her client will receive her check in the mail.

-Closed IRS phone lines
+IRS phone lines are down

 Doug McKirahan, a 64-year-old San Franciscan, told TIME he struggled to input his information into the IRS’ Get My Payment tool before finally succeeding last week.
 But McKirahan said what’s most frustrating is his inability to contact the agency directly.
 The IRS said it’s currently unable to provide live assistance due to reduced staffing because of the coronavirus pandemic.
 It has also greatly reduced its responses to paper correspondences.